Cherry-Trees/SLR1-Parse-Table-Generator/README.md

 # SLR1-Parser
-Generates an LR Parse table for a given grammar.\
+Generates an SLR Parsing table for a given grammar.\
 \
 ex.\
 S -> aSa | B\